serokell/blog-posts/typed-th-in-ghc-9/article.md

 ## Parentheses in splices

 Just one more thing before we conclude this article.
 You may see surprising behavior regarding the usage of parentheses in splices for both untyped and typed Template Haskell.
-The parser was tweaked in GHC 9 so parentheses are not necessary in some situations compared to prior versions.
+The parser was tweaked in GHC 9 so parentheses are unnecessary in some situations compared to prior versions.

 For example, if we had imported `logLevelFromFlag` qualified, then you'd write `$$(TH.logLevelFromFlag)` in GHC 8, otherwise you'd get a parser error: